mecparts/RetroWiFiModem/README.md

 Command | Details
 ------- | -------
 +++     | Online escape code.
 Once your modem is connected to another device, the only command it recognises is an escape code of a one second pause followed by three typed plus signs and another one second pause, which puts the modem back into local command mode.
+The character used can be set with `ATS2=n`.
 A/      | Repeats the last command entered.
 Do not type AT or press Enter.
 AT      | The attention prefix that precedes all command except A/ and +++.
 AT?     | Displays a help cheatsheet.